Jlzeng-i/Nikke-OL-Summarizer/README.md

 ```

 ### Manually Opening Stats
 1. Open an equipment and hit `\`.
-Do this for every equipment.
+Do this for every equipment per Nikke you want to record.
+Change pages using "." which will then allow you to segment each NIKKE's stats separately.
+The separated NIKKE feature is only working for 1080p currently, so other resolutions are essentially limited to one NIKKE at a time at this moment.

 ### Automatically Record Stats
 1. Open a NIKKE page and hit `+`.
 This currently only works for 1080p.